chanseokoh/skaffold-jib-demo/README.md

 No need to use `kubectl`.

-- Setting up Skaffold for the whole project
+- Setting up Skaffold for the whole project:
 ```yaml
 apiVersion: skaffold/v1beta1
 kind: Config